Map meaningful places in your community

 The Edit survey info window appears.

-5. In the Edit survey info window, for Name, delete Untitled survey and type Places of importance.
+5. For Name, delete Untitled survey and type Places of importance.

 6. Click OK.